Glossary for New Product Development

 Often, the word "teams" implies that most of the individual contributors are employed by one organization and assigned to a relatively small number of functional areas (such as engineering and marketing).
 Often, an individual is assigned to a project for most of the duration of the project.
 In contrast, NPD work groups are assigned specific tasks.

 Obliquity, Principle of: For better results, some goals should be achieved indirectly.
-To develop better new products, invest to enhance the NPD capabilities of the individual contributors.
+For example: To develop better new products, invest to enhance the NPD capabilities of the individual contributors.

-To maximize the probability of new product development success, there are many development decisions and actions plus factors that are outside of the developer's control.
-Engaging the appropriate individual contributors and enlisting the appropriate leadership maximizes the probability of success.
+Engaging the appropriate individual contributors and enlisting the appropriate leadership maximizes the probability of The product's success.

 Optimizing: a deliberate effort to improve continually.